 Rachel has been the rehearsal director for many Spirit of the Voice and Barrier Reef Orchestra collaborations, including Mozart’s Requiem, Bach n’ Beatles, and the sellout performance of Beethoven’s 9th Symphony in 2011.
 This won Event of the Year at the subsequent Art Awards.
-Rachel also works at the Townsville Grammar School and St Patrick's College as a Vocal and Choral Tutor.
+Rachel works at the Townsville Grammar School and St Patrick's College as a Vocal and Choral Tutor.

 Deputy Musical Director

 Claire has performed in several Townsville Choral Society productions, including Legally Blonde and Wicked; however, she is most known for her outstanding performance of Maria in The Sound of Music.
 You may have seen Claire performing around Townsville as one third of The Bombshell Belles, as part of Townsville's Carols by Candlelight, and as a soloist in concerts with Barrier Reef Orchestra.

 Away from TCS, Claire teaches at Southern Cross Catholic College and directs the school's developing vocal program, and is passionate about providing students with opportunities to showcase their musicality and performance skill.